T-Digest Functions¶

 A T-digest is a data sketch which stores approximate percentile information.

-The Velox type for this data structure is called tdigest
+The Velox type for this data structure is called tdigest,

-and it accepts a parameter of type double
+and it accepts a parameter of type double which represents the set of

-numbers to be ingested by the tdigest
+numbers to be ingested by the tdigest.

 T-digests may be merged without losing precision, and for storage and retrieval

-they may be cast to/from VARBINARY
+they may be cast to/from VARBINARY.

 Functions¶

-- construct_tdigest(means: array<double>, counts: array<integer>, compression: double, min: double, max: double, sum: double, count: bigint) tdigest<double> ¶
+- construct_tdigest(means: array<double>, counts: array<integer>, compression: double, min: double, max: double, sum: double, count: bigint) tdigest<double>¶

 Constructs a T-digest from the given parameters: